The body has a hierarchy of needs. A hierarchy of things without which it will die.

 One of the key things to realise before we start clearing HIF-1 out of your system, is that you are designed to breathe through your nose.
 Your mouth is strictly reserved for eating, talking and kissing.
 If you want a fascinating dive into this I highly recommend the book Breath by James Nestor.

-In the book he talks about an experiment where he measured a load of biomarkers pertaining to general health and then went for 2 weeks only breathing through his mouth.
+In the book he talks about an experiment where he measured lots of different biomarkers pertaining to general health and then went for 2 weeks only breathing through his mouth.
 All his markers went down and he actually had to cut the experiment short as he felt so bad.

 Then he taped his mouth shut and only breathed through his nose for 2 weeks.